Let's do it together Let's do it together

 If you already have an existing lawn, the first step is to clear the area of weeds and vegetation by spraying with weed killer.
 Ideally, you should do this two weeks before you lay your new artificial lawn.
 This will make sure all the plant material is dead down to the roots.

-However, if you’re laying artificial grass on concrete, you’ll simply need to remove any loose debris to give a nice smooth surface, and make sure the surface is dry.
+If you’re laying artificial grass on concrete, you’ll simply need to remove any loose debris to give a nice smooth surface, and make sure the surface is dry.

 Step three

-Laying the weed membrane and lawn
+Lay the weed membrane and lawn

 Top tip: When tackling long sections, cut 10cm wide strips into the excess grass.
 That way you’ll be able to fold and cut each shorter strip in turn, helping you to stay on track easier and giving you a much neater finish.